mhyee/mhyee.com/content/fydp/fydp5.md

 optimal, though I have not shown the (locally) dominated metric points.
 However, note that the metric point `(7, 13, 8)` is dominated by `(11, 14, 8)`, which is from a different region.
-In fact, for any given point in Region C, it is possible a better one exists in Region G --- we simply take the same metric values, but set the first one to be greater than or equal to `10`.
+In fact, for any given point in Region C, it is possible a better one exists in Region G--we simply take the same metric values, but set the first one to be greater than or equal to `10`.
 Of course, that point is only a valid solution if it meets the problem constraints, so it may not actually exist.
 The _possibility_ of its existence is the problem, since we